Renovate or Rebuild: Choosing the best option for your family

 Take a look at the other properties in your area.
 Have homeowners been renovating existing houses or knocking down and rebuilding?
 Which option would set your home apart from those around you?

-Even if you're not planning on selling anytime soon, understanding what types of homes are popular with buyers can give you a better idea of features that may increase the value of your home.
+Knowing what types of homes are popular with buyers can give you a better idea of features that may increase your home's value.

 6. Who will manage the project?

-As there are streamlined systems in place for building brand-new homes, your builder can look after project management.
+As there home builders have streamlined systems in place for building brand-new homes, your builder takes care of the trades, contractors and other aspects of the build.

 7. What orientation is your home?